Sam Hoare (actor): As director and writer

 Hoare has directed a number of music videos and two short films; Training Day which was accepted into several major festivals including the Rushes Soho Shorts Festival and the Encounters International Film Festival; and more recently, Babysitting starring Romola Garai, Dan Stevens and Imogen Stubbs.

-Alongside Having You, Hoare has a number of feature writing projects in development, as well as a TV pilot Underperforming which is currently in development with Finite Films.

 Personal life

 In March 2013, his partner actress Romola Garai gave birth to their daughter.
 Hoare and Garai married in July 2014.